Skip to main content

 Substance addiction encompasses a wide range of reliance on different types of drugs, including:

-• Alcohol Addiction: People with alcohol addiction lose their control over drinking despite adverse consequences.
+• Alcohol Addiction: People with alcohol addiction lose control over drinking despite adverse consequences.
 It can result in serious health issues, social problems, and weakened daily functioning.

 • Marijuana Addiction: While marijuana is usually regarded as less addictive than some other drugs, reliance and addiction can still happen, especially with heavy and continued use.